 •

 ‘Atiqot is an open access, non-profit thematic journal dedicated to specific topics related to the archaeology of Israel.
-It is published by the Israel Antiquities Authority three times a year, online and in print.
-All content published in the journal is subject to double-blind peer-review and language editing.
-The printed volumes are available for purchase via the IAA website.
+It is published by the Israel Antiquities Authority three times a year, online only.
+All content published in the journal is subject to double anonymous peer review and language editing.

 PDF